National School Mental Health Implementation Guidance Modules and Related Projects

 Questions?
 Please feel free to contact the NCSMH team.

-MHTTC National School Mental Health Learning Collaborative
+MHTTC National School Mental Health Learning Community

-The MHTTC Network Coordinating Office and the National Center for School Mental Health (NCSMH) at the University of Maryland School of Medicine co-facilitated the National School Mental Health Learning Collaborative in early Spring 2019.
-The purpose of the Learning Collaborative was to build state and regional capacity to advance comprehensive school mental health policies and practices, tailored to local strengths and needs, based on shared learning and technical assistance.
+The MHTTC Network Coordinating Office and the National Center for School Mental Health (NCSMH) at the University of Maryland School of Medicine co-facilitated the National School Mental Health Learning Community in early Spring 2019.
+The purpose of the Learning Community was to build state and regional capacity to advance comprehensive school mental health policies and practices, tailored to local strengths and needs, based on shared learning and technical assistance.

-The Learning Collaborative officially kicked off in March with an intensive 2-day In-Person Learning Session in Maryland.
+The Learning Community officially kicked off in March with an intensive 2-day In-Person Learning Session in Maryland.
 Over 160 participants were in attendance, including MHTTC Center staff and state and district mental health and education leaders representing 36 states.
 In addition, Dr. Elinore McCance-Katz, former Assistant Secretary of Mental Health and Substance Use, Department of Health and Human Services, provided opening remarks on the second day.
 Overall, the meeting provided a wealth of information that we hope will be helpful in advancing comprehensive school mental health policies and practices across the nation.